mctinker/Map-Tasker/README.md

     `-n {bold highlight italicize}` to add formatting options to Project/Profile/Task/Scene names, `-o` to display the Configuration outline and output a map as MapTasker_map.txt `-preferences` to display Tasker's preference settings,
-    `-reset` to ignore and reset the previously stored runtime arguments (e.g. fresh start, previously stored/saved arguments are ignored), `-runtime` to display the runtime arguments and their settings at the top of the output, `-twisty` to display Task details hidden by a twisty "▶︎".
+    `-reset` to ignore and reset the previously stored runtime arguments to default values, `-runtime` to display the runtime arguments and their settings at the top of the output, `-twisty` to display Task details hidden by a twisty "▶︎".
 Click on twisty to reveal.
     `-taskernet` to display any TaskerNet share details,